This page was first published on the 28th of November, 2016 and last updated on the 3rd of May, 2017 by Patrick Carpen.

 The word “debate” comes from “de”, possibly meaning “down” or “completely”, and “battiere”, possibly meaning “fight” or “beat”.
 Words of similar root may include “battered” and “battle”.

-A debate in modern usage, and for the purpose of this article, is a formal argument between two groups which is performed in front of an audience.
-These two groups are usually two teams in a school, and also two different teams from two different schools, regions, etc.
+A debate, in modern usage, and for the purpose of this article, is a formal argument between two groups which is performed in front of an audience.
+These two groups are usually two teams in a school, or two different teams from two different schools, regions, etc.

 Debates are included as part of a school’s curricula to stimulate research and excitement, which ultimately contribute to learning.
 Because winning a debate often leads to a sense of accomplishment, glory, trophies and prizes, both sides push themselves to the limit to take home the gold.